 One set of elevators is located across from the main desk.
 A bellman kindly assisted me with my bags up to my room #528, one of a few ADA rooms at Charleston Place.
 Only three of these rooms have a roll-in shower.
 This particular room has two double beds and is just around the corner from the elevator which could be heard.
 The hallway to the room is carpeted.
 The door opens with a card key.
 The hallway in the room has wood floors with a small end table and lamp but the main part of the room is carpeted.
 Across from the table is the door to the bathroom.

 One of the double beds can be accessed on both sides whereas the other has only one free side.
-Some may find the bed height to be challenging, so in this case talk to them about options.
-The desk is next to the bed and is too low for the majority of wheelchairs to roll-up under, including me in my 26” tall wheelchair.
-Although there is no lowered closet bar, a tie hanger is provided and could be used as on-the-spot adaption, like a rack to hang cloths on or grabber.
-The HVAC controls are within reach from a sitting position.
+Some may find the bed height to be challenging, so in this case, talk to them about options.
+The desk is next to the bed and is too low for the majority of wheelchairs to roll up under, including me in my 26” tall wheelchair.
+Although there is no lowered closet bar, a tie hanger is provided and could be used as an on-the-spot adaption, like a rack to hang clothes on or a grabber.
+The HVAC controls are within reach of a sitting position.
 The window to the room was also easily opened by pulling the lever upwards.
 A tall metal lamp rests in the corner next to the window with a table in front of it.
 When I arrived the lamp was on and later needed to move around furniture to turn it off.
 The curtain strings were also located in this corner and were a little inconvenient to access.